The GR40 TorqueArm is the heart of the Rear suspension system.

 - Now only one part number per genre of GR40 or GR350 systems, each rated at 1300 hp capacity:

-- And the only K member on the market with a lifetime guarantee**.
+- And the only TorqueArm on the market with a lifetime guarantee**.

 How does it work?

-Basically a TorqueArm is one big long Traction Bar that applies loads to the two rear tires evenly by being mounted dead center.
+Basically a TorqueArm is one long traction bar that applies loads consistently to the two rear tires evenly by being mounted dead center on the axle and close to the vehicles center of gravity.
 Unlike most 3 link, 4 link, 5 link and leaf spring rear suspension systems, a properly designed TorqueArm system produces more total and more consistent weight transfer to the center of the rear axle during acceleration and braking due to a non pivoting consistent load point on the chassis that is constant in relation to the vehicle center of gravity of the sprung mass of the vehicle.
-This results in a car that is easy to control at the limits of adhesion on wet or dry surfaces, and while cresting hills while turning regardless of power available.
+This results in a car that is easy to control at the limits of adhesion on wet or dry surfaces, and while cresting hills while turning, minimizing steering corrections required of the driver.

-Beyond this particular application, we custom design and manufacture TorqueArms for most any application.
-If you have any specific questions regarding your particular application please contact us at (707) 939-224, or email firstname.lastname@example.org
+Other Applications.
+Beyond the above applications, we custom design and manufacture TorqueArms for 8.8 and 9 inch rear axles into any car for most any application.
+If you have any specific questions regarding your particular application please contact us at (707) 939-2244, or email firstname.lastname@example.org

 ** See Life time warranty